-Los artículos y la documentación de Privacy Sandbox suponen que conoces los conceptos de privacidad, publicidad y desarrollo web.
-En este glosario, se explican los términos clave.
+Los artículos y la documentación de Privacy Sandbox suponen un conocimiento de los conceptos de privacidad, publicidad y desarrollo web.
+En este glosario, se explican los términos clave relacionados con Privacy Sandbox.

 Subasta de anuncios (API de Protected Audience)